Tuesday, July 1, 2025

 He then explained that embedding of these tokens into an abstract multidimensional phase space (which is what all the training of the LLMs is primarily doing... constructing the right encoding for these tokens) actually contains more information that the words themselves.

-As he was explaining, I had two simultaneous realization.
-This is how the universe itself works as well and this may be how thinking happens in the human mind.
+As he was explaining, I had two simultaneous realizations.
+This is how the universe itself works and this may be how thinking happens in the human mind.
 In the universe, the properties of an object only become significant or meaningful at all in relation to other objects (how would you even know if something were charged electrically if there were no other charges in the universe?).
 When you are thinking subconsciously and having feelings about things... how does all that nonverbal thinking happen?
 We have actual multidimensional representations for concepts in the weighting of and the connections between the neurons in our brains.

 Of course this second realization seemed a lot less insightful when I remembered than human neuronal connections are the inspirations for neural nets which (once you add back propagation to train them) become LLM's which everyone is now calling AI.